18F/handbook/_pages/solutions/solutions-history.md

 ## 2010 - 2015: Hitting 40 and Looking Beyond the Web

 At the turn of the decade, our efforts began expanding beyond web content and information dissemination.
+In mid-2010, the GSA Office of Citizen Services and Communications was split into two separate offices: the Office of Citizen Services and Innovative Technologies (OCSIT, aka us) and the Office of Communications and Marketing.

 [Challenge.gov](https://www.challenge.gov/), the official site for federal prize and challenge competitions, launched in 2010.
 The same year, [Search.gov](https://search.gov/) expanded from powering the USA.gov search box to being offered as a government-wide shared service.